 A lot of people say women were not schooled and that was true except for one fifty year period and only in England.
 When Queen Elizabeth reigned England jumped to the 21 st century as far as women's liberation was concerned.
 That lasted for about 50 years and lots of girls got educated.
 Whatever the queen does became a fad and that still seems to happen.

-Annie was the counter point or opposite of the monk, I usually incarnated as, who spent lifetimes often in silence high in Tibet.
+Annie was the counter point or opposite of the monk that I usually incarnated as.
+A monk who spent lifetimes often in silence high in Tibet.
 Each lifetime modifies the soul, the eternal part of our being.
 After a few lifetimes spent in meditation my soul gets depressed, it flags, weakens and loses it's vitality.

-Verbose, outgoing, rowdy, creative, ambitious Two Tonne Anna of London was the perfect counter point and absolute opposite of the celibate monk and strangely it worked out that her life averaged out with about three of those quiet lives to give a perfect balance to my soul.
+Verbose, outgoing, rowdy, creative, ambitious Two Tonne Annie of London was the perfect counter point and absolute opposite of the celibate monk I often am.
+Strangely it worked out that her life averaged out with about three of those quiet lives to give a perfect balance to my soul.